 You should consult your compliance department for information about the approval or marketing materials, and the rules and use of social media.

-Lou is a Vice President of Marketing at LPL Financial and has been with the firm for 11 years.
+Lou is a Vice President of Marketing at LPL Financial and has been with the firm since 2007.
 In his role at LPL Financial, Lou manages the Marketing Consulting and Solutions Center team as well as the Virtual Chief Marketing Officer program (VCMO).
 View full bio.